 Mobile customers expect to be connected everywhere, every time, with all kind of mobile devices.
 This includes the provision of broadband services on-board aircraft and European airlines have great interest to offer internet services to their flight passengers in their continental fleets as soon as possible.

 The connection link between the aircraft and the ground can be established either via satellites or by means of Direct-Air-to-Ground Communications (DA2GC).
 For future broadband services, it can be foreseen that the service provision via satellite will be conducted by using Ka-band satellite capacity and a considerable number of Ka-Band satellites are already put into operation or under procurement.
-Satellite operators also consider mobile platforms such as aircraft and vessels as a considerable part of the addressable market and the ECC is currently working on a new ECC Decision supporting Earth Stations on Mobile Platforms (ESOMP).
-Alternatively, DA2GC services are already well established in North America (USA and Canada) and also considered in other parts of the world at the present time, e.g. in China.
+Satellite operators also consider mobile platforms such as aircraft and vessels as a considerable part of the addressable market and the ECC has recently adopted and published new ECC Decision (13)01 supporting Earth Stations on Mobile Platforms (ESOMP).
 Ka-band satellite as well as DA2GC can therefore be seen as alternative technical solutions in competition.
 On the other side, both solutions could also complement each other.

 The establishment of a pan-European regulatory environment for Broadband DA2GC would provide ample benefits for the users - i.e. airline companies and flight passengers - in Europe: